adimunawar/flutter_background_video_recorder/README.md

 * Recording continues even with the screen off or locked
 * Works with front as well as rear camera

-## Future additions
-* Audio only recorder
-* Camera preview when app is in the foreground
-* Flashlight

 ## About iOS version
 This plugin is not available for iOS platform.
 If someone manages to make it work with iOS, they can contribute to this package.